ubc-systopia/netshaper/README.md

 The simulator requires a machine that should have at least 8 CPU cores, 64 GB of RAM, and a GPU with 24 GB of memory.
-Simulator also requires Python 3.10.6 and can be executed on arbitrary OS without root access.
+The simulator also requires Python 3.10.6 and can be executed on arbitrary OS without root access.
 The list of required Python packages is available in [requirments.txt](simulator/requirements.txt).

 Each experiment contains a README file with the instructions to run the experiments and it contains a config file to configure the parameters for the experiment.
 The current configuration is set to match the parameters used in the paper.